petethicke/pink_pineapples/README.md

 == README
+Lighthouse Labs Assignment -

-Rotten Tomatoes clone built to learn the basics of Rails
+Rotten Tomatoes clone built to learn the basics of Rails and bootstrap.

+bin/rails s and localhost:3000